api3dao/old-api3-docs/guides/api-integration.md

 ## Conclusion

-This was it!
+This was all!
 We specified the API operations and endpoints.
 Each endpoint maps to an API operation, and each endpoint parameter maps to an API operation parameter.
-The resulting OIS includes no user-specific information, which means that you can share it for others to easily provide the same services (for example to set up a third-party oracle network).
+The resulting OIS includes no user-specific information, which means that you can share it for others to easily provide the same services (for example, to set up a third-party oracle network).

 Note that there was some subjectivity while defining the endpoints.
-This means that two different OISes can exist for the exact same API, differing based on how the integrators designed the interface that the requester will use.
+This means that two different OISes can exist for the same exact API, differing based on how the integrators designed the interface that the requester will use.
 However, in most cases, one would simply map API operations to endpoints directly, and let the requester provide all API operation parameters through the endpoint parameters.
 At the moment, we do not have a tool that generates an `endpoints` list that maps to `apiSpecifications.paths` one-to-one.
 If you would like to help build this, please join the conversation in [this issue](https://github.com/api3dao/airnode/issues/153).